Sphereon-Opensource/SIOP-OID4VP/README.md

 we would have to host the data at the reference URL.
 The redirect URL means that the OP will need to deliver the auth response at the URL specified by the RP.
 Lastly we have enabled the 'ethr' DID method on the RP side for doing Auth Response checks with Ethereum DIDs in them.
-Please note that you can add multiple DID methods, and they have no influence on the DIDs being used to sign, the internal signature.
+Please note that you can add multiple DID methods, and they have no influence on the DIDs being used to sign, the internal withSignature.
 We also populated the RP with a `PresentationDefinition` claim, meaning we expect the OP to send in a Verifiable Presentation that matches our definition.
 You can pass where you expect this presentation_definition to end up via the required `location` property.
 This is either a top-level vp_token or it becomes part of the id_token.